corinnt/dripseq-peaks/README.md

 - compile `bedtools` and `samtools` from source -> nvm, will use tools in OSCAR
 - workflow illustration for README
 - convert to using python script to write Slurm batch script
+- check which tools OSCAR has with `module avail bed*` -> all but macs2
+- confirm Oscar will be able to use -x64 rosetta environment or that all the tools are already on Oscar  -> it won't, must make new w/ macs2
+- fix `TOOLS_PATH` variable in `rloop-peaks.sh`or delete if Oscar has Trimmomatic on path -> latter

 ## Use Instructions: